yiisoft/queue/README.md

 }
 ```

-And it's handler may look like this:
+And its handler may look like the following:

 ```php
 class FileDownloader